samangh/wamplv/README.md

-# lvwamp
+# wamplv

 A LabVIEW-based client for the [Web Application Messaging Protocol (WAMP)](https://wamp-proto.org/).

-The aim is for _lvwamp_ to provide the WAMP basic profiles for client roles.
+The aim is for _wamplv_ to provide the WAMP basic profiles for client roles.

 *   Platform: Windows, Linux, macOS and Real Time targets
 *   Roles: caller, subscriber and publisher